Tivoli, Lazio: Renaissance

-From the sixteenth century the city saw further construction of villas.
-The most famous of these is the Villa d'Este, a World Heritage Site, whose construction was started in 1550 by Pirro Ligorio for Cardinal Ippolito II d'Este and which was richly decorated with an ambitious program of frescoes by painters of late Roman Mannerism, such Girolamo Muziano, Livio Agresti (a member of the "Forlì painting school") or Federico Zuccari.
-In 1527 Tivoli was sacked by bands of the supporters of the emperor and the Colonna, important archives being destroyed during the attack.
-In 1547 it was again occupied, by the Duke of Alba in a war against Paul IV, and in 1744 by the Austrians.
+From the sixteenth century, the city saw further construction of villas.
+The most famous of these is the Villa d'Este, a World Heritage Site.
+Its construction was started in 1550 by Pirro Ligorio for Cardinal Ippolito II d'Este.
+The villa was richly decorated with frescoes by painters of late Roman Mannerism, such as Girolamo Muziano, Livio Agresti (a member of the "Forlì painting school") or Federico Zuccari.
+In 1527, Tivoli was sacked by bands of the supporters of the HRR emperor Charles V and the Colonna family, important archives being destroyed during the attack.
+In 1547, it was again occupied, by the Duke of Alba in a war against Paul IV, and in 1744 by the Austrians.

-In 1835 Pope Gregory XVI added the Villa Gregoriana, a villa complex pivoting around the Aniene's falls.
+In 1835, Pope Gregory XVI added the Villa Gregoriana, a villa complex pivoting around the Aniene's falls.
 The "Great Waterfall" was created through a tunnel in the Monte Catillo, to give an outlet to the waters of the Aniene sufficient to preserve the city from inundations like the devastating flood of 1826.